Vaginal Mesh Claims

 What is vaginal mesh surgery?

-The review attracted immediate attention and the NICE Guidelines for Urinary incontinence and pelvic organ prolapse in women: management was finally published on 2 April 2019 which is relied upon by medical professionals to date.
+The review attracted immediate attention, and the NICE Guidelines for Urinary Incontinence and pelvic organ prolapse in Women: management was finally published on 2 April 2019, which is relied upon by medical professionals to date.

 While mesh is not banned, it is recommended to be used as a last resort and under very strict supervision for exceptional cases.